marcobiedermann/search-engine-optimization/readme.md

 * Hyphans: split words using hyphans
 * www or no-www: provide both domains, but set a prefered version in Google Webmaster Tools
 * Localisation: chookse a country-specific domain, for better local search results
+* [HTTPS](http://googlewebmastercentral.blogspot.be/2014/08/https-as-ranking-signal.html): Security is a top priority for Google

 ### Title
 * every page shound have a unique speaking title (60 - 100 characters)